halilcifttur/BotwynStreamDeckPlugin/README.md

 - the plugin works with two counter
 -- one for main character death count
 -- one for total death count
--- the initial counts and the descriptions of both counters can be set from the plugin settings page
+-- the initial counts and the prefixes of both counters can be set from the plugin settings page

     ![](Images/Counter_Settings.png)